yagpdb-cc/yagpdb-cc/website/docs/tags/main-cc.md

 title: Main CC
 ---

-Main tag command, provides CRUD tag functionality.
+Main tag command, allows users to create/update/delete/view tags.

 For more information about the tag system, see [this](overview) page.